salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Header

-Routes MUST respond to resource requests with an "etag" header.
-The "meta" section MUST contain the same "etag" value.
-Routes MUST use weak tags.

-Collection routes MUST respond with an "etag" header that is representative of their results.
-Collection routes MUST also respond with "etag" values for all included resources in the "meta".
-Routes MUST only perform weak etag comparisons.

 Routes MUST respond with a "Location" header describing the location of the newly created resource when a resource is created.